puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 #####`goto_expression`

-Expression specifying the priority of the next policy which will get evaluated if the current policy rule evaluates to true.
+Expression specifying the priority of the next policy that gets evaluated if the current policy rule evaluates to true.

 #####`invoke_policy_label`